Skip to content

 Kokumi supports two source types:

-• Pre-rendered manifest bundle — an OCI artifact containing a manifest.yaml at its root (no spec.render needed).
+• Pre-rendered manifest bundle — an OCI artifact containing *.yaml files at its root (no spec.render needed).

 • Helm chart in OCI format — a standard Helm chart pushed to an OCI registry; add spec.render.helm to control rendering.